CIRDLES/ET_Redux/README.md

 **Note:**
 We encourage you to download
 and evaluate the latest release, the ".jar" file found <a href="https://github.com/CIRDLES/ET_Redux/releases" target="_blank">here</a>.

-ET_Redux requires Oracle's <a href="http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html" target="_blank">Java 1.8</a>.
-Java 1.9 and 1.10 are no longer supported and Java 1.11 through 1.17 involve major architectural changes that we have elected to avoid until 2024-2025.
+**UPDATE NOV 2021**

+ET_Redux starting with v3.7.0 will run on any Java 8, 11, or 17, the long-term-support versions.
 You can read [here](https://en.wikipedia.org/wiki/Java_version_history) about the community's plans for Java.

-**UPDATE JAN 2021**
-[Liberica OpenJDK 8](https://bell-sw.com/pages/downloads/#/java-8-lts) also works: be sure to download the "full jre" or "full jdk".

 ET_Redux
 ========